blepping/ComfyUI-bleh/README.md

 **Note:** Requires manually installing SageAttention into your Python environment.
 Should work with SageAttention 1.0 and 2.0.x (2.0.x currently requires CUDA 8+).
 Link: https://github.com/thu-ml/SageAttention

+This also supports SpargeAttention (only in simple usage mode) if you have it installed, although I personally haven't seen it outperform Sage2.
+You can use this by setting `sageattn_function` to `sparge` or `sparge1` (for the SageAttention1-based version) in the YAML options.
+It is also possible to pass the `cdfthreshd` and `simthreshd1` parameters this way.
+See: https://github.com/thu-ml/SpargeAttn

 ### BlehGlobalSageAttention